On this page, you’ll find a list of the top 5 search engines in the world.

 To help eliminate this problem, Yandex no longer uses links to sort out its ranking algorithm in specific locations within Russia.
 Rather, it restricts its algorithms to keywords crawled on the page and user experience, leaving sites with no option but to publish high-quality and user-satisfying content.

 Is There a Better Search Engine Than Google?

 Bing and DuckDuckGo are considered to be better search engines than Google based on user experience and privacy protection.
 These two search engines are the most widely known Google search engine rivals.

 You can find out more about DuckDuckGo in this top 10 search engines list and see how it compares to even more platforms in this top 15 search engines list, top 20 search engines list, top 50 search engines list, and top 100 search engines list.
-There’s also a list of the best alternative search engines to Google and completely private search engines.
+There’s also a list of completely private search engines.

 Top 5 Most Popular Search Engines Chart